 So far, the members of the working group have dealt in particular with the perception of plastics by citizens and consumers as well as with legal and political standardisation, legal measures and self-regulation.
-With regard to the increased visibility of social science research, the following joint activities are planned:
+To increase the visibility of social science research on plastics in the environment, the following joint activities were realised:

-- Creation of an infographic for the presentation of social, economic and political science research in the research focus.
+- An infographic for the presentation of social, economic and political science research in the research focus.